 The League supports reform of the future pension benefits provided to police officers and firefighters.
 The current mandated defined benefit plans are not sustainable for a number of reasons including an early retirement age, the impact of Act 111 agreements and awards and the placement of investment risk solely on the employer.

-Representative Keith Greiner has put forth co-sponsorship memo HCO2187.
-His bill is slated to make changes to municipal pensions based on Auditor General DePasquale’s 2015 Municipal Pension Task Force Report to Governor Wolf.
+Representative Keith Greiner has introduced House Bill 2081.
+It makes changes to municipal pensions based on Auditor General DePasquale’s 2015 Municipal Pension Task Force Report to Governor Wolf.
 Provisions of his bill for new hires include – capping overtime at 10% of salary; basing final average salary on the last 60 months of service; and increasing the retirement age to 55 years and 25 years of service for uniformed employees.
 Other provisions include – reducing the assumed rate of return on pension investments over 10 years to a more attainable rate; requiring the use of GASB accounting standards; prohibiting the use of pension state aid for plan administration; requiring disclosure of pension costs; prohibiting Deferred Retirement Option Plans (DROPs); and prohibiting plan changes that would result in plan funding dipping below 80%.
 This proposal does not change the type of pension available to uniformed employees or the benefits currently provided under Act 600 or the Third Class City Code.